-- Preview Email Newsletter

 W.Va.
 U.S. Attorney: Kanawha County Man Sentenced to Prison for Fentanyl Crime (10)

-CHARLESTON, West Virginia, Nov.
-20 -- The office of the U.S. Attorney for the Southern District of West Virginia issued the following news release: Jacarre Cortez Woodruff, 23, of Dunbar, was sentenced today to three years and five months in prison, to be followed by three years of supervised release, for distribution of fentanyl.
-According to court documents and statements made in court, on July 25, 2023, Woodruff sold approximately 28 grams of a substance containing a mixture of heroin, fent more PR
+Jacarre Cortez Woodruff, 23, of Dunbar, was sentenced today to three years and five months in prison, to be followed by three years of supervised release, for distribution of fentanyl.

 W.Va.
 U.S. Attorney: Maryland Man Sentenced for Drug Trafficking in Eastern Panhandle (10)

-MARTINSBURG, West Virginia, Nov.
-20 -- The office of the U.S. Attorney for the Northern District of West Virginia issued the following news release: Shawn Gorsira, 53, of Hagerstown, Maryland, was sentenced today to 50 months in prison for distributing heroin, fentanyl, and cocaine in Berkeley County.
-According to court documents and statements made in court, Gorsira was a distributor for a drug trafficking conspiracy, selling large quantities of fentanyl, heroin, and cocaine in Berkeley Count more PR
+According to court documents and statements made in court, Gorsira was a distributor for a drug trafficking conspiracy, selling large quantities of fentanyl, heroin, and cocaine in Berkeley County and using a business in Hagerstown, Top 3 Source more PR

 W.Va.
 U.S. Attorney: Two Indicted for COVID Fraud in West Virginia (10)